SEALY PARENT ACQUIRES MATTRESS DISCOUNTERS CHAIN

 Specific terms of the sale were not disclosed, but the total value to Heilig-Meyers is expected to exceed $230 million, including $218 million in cash.
 Heilig-Meyers will retain a 7 percent equity interest in Mattress Discounters.
 The sale is expected to be completed by late August.

 Heilig-Meyers said proceeds from the sale would lower the company's overall debt obligation by over 20 percent.
-Shredding to save space
+The main products of this company include both conventional mattresses and futon mattresses, and king size futon mattress is the largest size of this kind.
+To know more about benefits of futon mattress, you can check here Shredding to save space

 Mattress Discounters, with 236 stores, is Sealy's biggest retail customer.
-Last year, sales were $250 million, with just over half generated by Sealy products.
+Last year, sales were $250 million, with just over half generated by Sealy products such as king size futon mattresses.
 The remainder came from the private-label Comfort Source brand, which is produced by Mattress Discounters.

 Bain, an investment company based in Boston, also owns more than 100 other companies, including Domino's Pizza, Staples and Totes Isotoner.

 The new ownership will allow Mattress Discounters to expand more rapidly into more of the top-25 major metropolitan areas, its primary demographic target, according to Jon Studner, the retailer's chief operating officer.

 "We intend to have 600 to 800 stores within five years, and offer more than 5000 king size futon mattresses" he said.
 "This will allow us to grow at a pace that will solidify our position as the number-one bedding specialist."